Talks, Lectures, Training, Public Speaking

 - Depathologisation of Transgender, TG12 UEA, 2012

 - A History of Trans & Gender Non Conformity to 1800, LGBT HM UEA, 2012

 - Trans Myth & Real Life, UNISON, 2010

 - Social Confidence, HC, 2009

 I deliver just over half of the talks I give for free, mostly getting travel expenses and a box of chocolates – for my waistline, I’d rather a book token!
 The other half are split almost equally between corporate level reimbursement, struggling public sector finances, and further education minimal fees.

 I believe in the Sacred Economics ideas of the gift economy and of paying both what you can afford and what you think I’m worth – when you can afford it!
-I once did some training at what I thought were fair commercial rates and was told afterwards that if I’d charged double they would have paid it.
-Needless to say they didn’t give me a tip after the fact and thus they got a bargain!
+I once did some training at what I thought was fair commercial rates and was told afterwards that if I’d charged double they would have paid it.
+Needless to say, they didn’t give me a tip after the fact and thus they got a bargain!
 I prefer to over-deliver rather than underwhelm.